wolfoxonly/dake/doc/README.md

-Dealtoken Core
+DakeCoin Core
 =============

 Setup
 ---------------------
-Dealtoken Core is the original Dealtoken client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of Dealtoken transactions (which is currently more than 100 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+DakeCoin Core is the original DakeCoin client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of DakeCoin transactions (which is currently more than 100 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Dealtoken Core, visit [Dealtokencore.org](https://Dealtokencore.org/en/releases/).
+To download DakeCoin Core, visit [DakeCoincore.org](https://DakeCoincore.org/en/releases/).

 Running
 ---------------------
-The following are some helpful notes on how to run Dealtoken on your native platform.
+The following are some helpful notes on how to run DakeCoin on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/Dealtoken-qt` (GUI) or
+- `bin/DakeCoin-qt` (GUI) or
-- `bin/Dealtokend` (headless)
+- `bin/DakeCoind` (headless)

 ### Windows

-Unpack the files into a directory, and then run Dealtoken-qt.exe.
+Unpack the files into a directory, and then run DakeCoin-qt.exe.

 ### OS X

-Drag Dealtoken-Core to your applications folder, and then run Dealtoken-Core.
+Drag DakeCoin-Core to your applications folder, and then run DakeCoin-Core.

 ### Need Help?

-* See the documentation at the [Dealtoken Wiki](https://en.Dealtoken.it/wiki/Main_Page) for help and more information.
+* See the documentation at the [DakeCoin Wiki](https://en.DakeCoin.it/wiki/Main_Page) for help and more information.
-* Ask for help on [#Dealtoken](http://webchat.freenode.net?channels=Dealtoken) on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=Dealtoken).
+* Ask for help on [#DakeCoin](http://webchat.freenode.net?channels=DakeCoin) on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=DakeCoin).
-* Ask for help on the [DealtokenTalk](https://Dealtokentalk.org/) forums, in the [Technical Support board](https://Dealtokentalk.org/index.php?board=4.0).
+* Ask for help on the [DakeCoinTalk](https://DakeCointalk.org/) forums, in the [Technical Support board](https://DakeCointalk.org/index.php?board=4.0).

 Building
 ---------------------
-The following are developer notes on how to build Dealtoken on your native platform.
+The following are developer notes on how to build DakeCoin on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [Dependencies](dependencies.md)
 - [OS X Build Notes](build-osx.md)